pgorgolew/pgorgolew/README.md

 ### Hello! 👋

 My name is Paweł and I'm a 3rd year student of Computer Science at AGH University of Science and Technology :school:.
-I love doing and watching sports (mainly football :soccer:).
 I started programming in my last year of high school - very basic usage of C++.
 During studies I turned for Python - currently my most popular language.

 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/pawe%C5%82-gorgolewski-56436a214/)